top of page

 • The person who created the spreadsheet is no longer with the company, and no one knows how it was built or how it works.

-• The spreadsheet used to work, but over time, users have changed, overwritten, or deleted formulas.
+• The spreadsheet used to function correctly, but over time, users have altered, overwritten, or removed formulas.

-• Multiple spreadsheets created by users are stored in shared directories on your servers or, worse, on someone's local hard drive.
+• Multiple spreadsheets users create are stored in shared directories on your servers or, worse, on someone's local hard drive.

 • Duplication of data in different systems.
 Which is accurate?